omarmosid/omarmosid/README.md

 I am a Self-taught Full-Stack Developer who is passionate about building great user-experiences.

 - 🔭 I’m currently working on http://leapmetrics.io/
-- 🌱 I’m currently learning Nest.js, Typescript, GraphQL
+- 🌱 I’m currently learning Python and Data Science
 - 👯 I’m looking to collaborate on anything React/Javascript based :)
 - 💬 Ask me about book or movie recommendations
 - 📫 How to reach me: https://omarmo.com
-- ⚡ Fun fact: I love watching and playing football (soccer) :)